Crofts End: Industry

+In the 1920s the area consisted primarily of market gardens and a brick and tile works with a clay pit.
 Over many years, the Market Gardens became housing, White's Brick Works became Somers Wood Yard (now an industrial pallet site) – and Deep Pit Colliery became industrial estates.
 When Deep Pit closed, men were having to walk underground as far as Frenchay to reach the coal face.

 Housing

 Crofts End House, located at the junction of Plummer's Hill and Whitehall Avenue, still exists, but no longer as a single dwelling.
 It has been refurbished and is now part of a housing association development.

-The area is undergoing more change as the majority of 'prefabs' (built by American Service-men as post war housing) in the locality have been demolished.
-Planning applications will replace these with mixed style housing.
+The area is undergoing more change as the majority of the prefabs (built by American Service-men as post war housing) in the locality have been demolished, to be replaced with modern housing.

 The old, redundant Civil Defence building on the junction of Crofts End Road and Brook Road was demolished and housing association flats were built on the site, now named "Craftes Court".

-Fishponds

-Fishponds is a predominantly residential area of Bristol that lies partially within the Eastville ward.

-Stapleton

-Stapleton is a suburb of Bristol which lies in the east of the city.